 A global economic crisis seems very likely.
 And if these events aren’t enough to trigger it, then it will only be a matter of time, since Fed intervention got us into this bubble in the first place, and we already know exactly how that turns out.

 This economic environment can be intense for startups.
 But the good news is that there are four key measures a tech startup can take to make sure it rides out the coming turmoil as smoothly as possible.
 The most important goal for any business—and startups are no exception—is to emerge on the other side of the hard times stronger than ever, even if it means trimming some fat off in the meantime.

 If you’re thinking of just getting started, you have a unique opportunity to think about these tips from the outset, so you can stand out as truly competitive among startups founded during a financial crisis.

 Outsourcing is a proven means of making your company more efficient and your budget more cost-friendly.
 The reason it works so well is that you leverage another person or company’s skill, efficiency, and time.

 Many freelancers or consultancies have excellent systems in place to efficiently plug into your workflow without creating a bottleneck in your production.
-Outsourcing is an effective way to bring in more team members without sacrificing your autonomy—in other words, you can avoid an autonomy crisis in your startup.
+For instance, LITSLINK’s outsource team of engineers can provide a wide spectrum of software development services.
+So, you’ll bring in more team members without sacrificing your autonomy—in other words, you can avoid an autonomy crisis in your startup.